YiboWang3813/TransVFS/README.md

 # Dataset Download

-You can download our test dataset during the pushing stage on the TRUS dataset of Phantom from [Google Drive](https://drive.google.com/drive/folders/1YC87VCj74Zg5Y9DNk1sKIgx-jvQdtIWb?usp=drive_link).
+You can download our test dataset during the pushing stage on the TRUS dataset of phantom from [Google Drive](https://drive.google.com/drive/folders/1YC87VCj74Zg5Y9DNk1sKIgx-jvQdtIWb?usp=drive_link).

 When you finish the download, please unpack the test dataset and put it into *dataset* dictionary.